swaparup36/tailcallhq.github.io/docs/directives/addField.md

 ---
 title: "@addField"
-description: The @addField directive simplifies data structures and queries by adding, inlining, or flattening fields or nodes within the schema.
+description: The @addField directive simplifies queries by adding a field that _inline_ or flattens a nested field or node within your schema.
-slug: ../add-field-directive
+slug: ../addField-directive
 ---

-## @addField Directive

-The `@addField` directive simplifies data structures and queries by adding a field that _inlines_ or flattens a nested field or node within your schema.
+The `@addField` directive simplifies data structures and queries by adding a field that _inline_ or flattens a nested field or node within your schema.
 It modifies the schema and the data transformation process, making nested data more accessible and straightforward to present.

 For instance, consider a schema: